 The timer accurately divides the system clock by 16875 in order to generate a 12.8 kHz square wave using the PWM output.
-The standard PWM mode is programmed with the Auto-Reload Register (ARR) and the Capture Compare Register (CCR) to define the period and duty cycle respectively.
-When the counter matches the content of CRR1, the output is turned off.
+The standard PWM mode is programmed with the Auto-Reload Register (ARR) and the Capture Compare Register (CCR) to define the period and the duty cycle, respectively.

-When the counter matches ARR, it is set to 0, the output is turned on, and the counter starts counting up again.
 Note that two different timers have been used for the two different channels.
 Moreover, controlling the duty cycle and the polarity of the sample clock signal, it is possible to control the sampling instant position with respect to the 1-PPS signal.
 Consequently, it is possible to fine tune the absolute phase of the two channels within one sample range (i.e. 2∙π/256 rad at the chosen sampling frequency at 50 Hz with a resolution of 2∙π∙50/216 μrad, thanks to the timer frequency of 216 MHz).

 As mentioned in Section 1, the aim of the presented work is to realise an accurate SAMU.
 According to [10], the requested accuracy for the highest time performance class (i.e. T5) must be ± 1 μs.
 The use of GPSDO offers significant advantages in terms of synchronisation accuracy.